ENCODE-DCC/encoded/docs/indexers.rst

 These views will return the following values with some slight variation between the 3 indexers:

-  :title: Either 'primary_indexer', 'vis_indexer' or 'region_indexer'
+  :title: Either 'primary_indexer', 'vis_indexer' or 'region_indexer'.
   :status: The indexer is either 'waiting' between cycles or 'indexing' during a cycle.
 It might also be 'uninitialized' when the system is first coming up.
   :docs in index: (primary only) The count of all documents currently in the elasticsearch index.
   :vis_blobs in index: (vis only) The count of all vis objects currently in the elasticsearch index.
-  :files in index: (region only) The count of all vis objects currently in the elasticsearch region index.
+  :files in index: (region only) The count of all regionable file objects currently in the elasticsearch region index.
   :uuids in progress: The count of uuids currently being indexed.
   :uuids last cycle: The number of uuids in the previous cycle.
   :uuids troubled: The number of uuids that failed to index during the last cycle.